-3> if Random Access Preambles group B exists; and
+3> if Random Access Preambles group B exists:

-3> if the potential Msg3 size (UL data available for transmission plus MAC header and, where required, MAC CEs) is greater than ra-Msg3SizeGroupA and the pathloss is less than PCMAX,c (of the Serving Cell performing the Random Access Procedure) – ra-PreambleInitialReceivedTargetPower:
+4> if the potential Msg3 size (UL data available for transmission plus MAC header and, where required, MAC CEs) is greater than ra-Msg3SizeGroupA and the pathloss is less than PCMAX,c (of the Serving Cell performing the Random Access Procedure) – ra-PreambleInitialReceivedTargetPower; or

+4> if the Random Access procedure was initiated for the CCCH logical channel and the CCCH SDU size plus MAC subheader is greater than ra-Msg3SizeGroupA:

 Editor's note: from the LS R1-1716932, Editor understands that only ra-PreambleInitialReceivedTargetPower is discussed in RAN1, so deltaPreambleMsg3, messagePowerOffsetGroupB in LTE are not captured.
 RAN2 confirmation requires.